Dear Your Teen:

 Many teenagers have difficulty coping with the stress of school, including meeting academic expectations and managing a heavy workload.
 Your son may also be experiencing distress linked to social situations.
 I commend you for your attention to his distress and your desire to help him cope.

 If you notice your teenager “looks mad a lot of the time” or is easily upset or angered, wait until he has calmed down to have a conversation.
 Often, parents try to talk to teenagers when they are emotional or overwhelmed or simply in a bad mood.
-These are not the best times because your teenager is probably not in a space where he is able to hear you.
+These are not the best times.
+Your teenager is probably not in a space where he is able to hear you.
 It’s best to wait until it’s calm.

 When the tone is calm, here are some suggestions for starting a conversation: